Wikipedia Editing

 Wikipedia Edit-a-thons

-51 new pages created, 110 pages updated, 100K words added, 1K references added, 60 new women editors
+85 new pages created, 256 pages updated, 155K words added, 1.7K references added, 110 new editors

-Writing pages for Women In STEMM
+New pages for Women In STEMM

 Check out some of the amazing women working in STEMM fields who didn’t have Wikipedia pages until they were written during our Edit-a-thons.
-This list collectively includes recipients of the Eureka Prizes, Officers of the Order of Australia, TEDx speakers, Institute Directors – and even one subject of an Archibald Prize painting!!
+This list collectively includes recipients of the Eureka Prizes, Officers of the Order of Australia, TEDx speakers, Academy Fellows, Institute Directors – and even one subject of an Archibald Prize painting!!

 If you’d like join one of our Edit-a-thons, please subscribe to our newsletter to stay up-to-date with all our activities.
 And if you would like our support to help you run your own Edit-a-thon, please get in touch.